holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 - made your first zome module in Rust
 - compiled your zome into a DNA in WASM, a state of the art binary format
-- ran a test script, written in Typescript, executed in Nodejs
+- ran a test script, written in Typescript, executed in Node.js
 - initiated an actual real holochain conductor
 - which instantiated your DNA into a real, actual Holochain cell
 - and executed a test script that asked your cell to make a real entry with the words "Hello, World!"